Tales of Fateful Ships: Marin's Most Famous Shipwrecks

 At 9:00AM, the ship's lookout sighted breakers and the captain ordered the engines reversed, but was forced to beach the ship.
 By March 21, 1853, the Tennessee had disintegrated into the surf, leaving only her name to mark the site of the wreck at Tennessee Cove.
 The remains of the Tennessee are listed on the National Register of Historic Places.

-Other Marin shipwrecks include the San Rafael (1901), a Marin ferry that collided with another ferry; the City of Rio de Janeiro (1901) under the Golden Gate; the Duxbury (1849) off a reef near Bolinas; the Ayacucho (1841) at Limantour Beach (named the ship's French Captain, Jose Yves Limantour); the Oregon (1858) off Point Reyes; the Warrior Queen (1874) off 10 Mile Beach Point Reyes; and the Francois Coppee (1903), off Bird Rock at northern end of Point Reyes peninsula.
+Other Marin shipwrecks include the San Rafael (1901), a Marin ferry that collided with another ferry; the City of Rio de Janeiro (1901) under the Golden Gate; the Duxbury (1849) off a reef near Bolinas; the Ayacucho (1841) at Limantour Beach (named the ship's French Captain, Jose Yves Limantour); the Oregon (1858) off Point Reyes; the Warrior Queen (1874) off 10 Mile Beach Point Reyes; and the Francois Coppee (1903), off Bird Rock at the northern end of Point Reyes peninsula.